-Our growth and ability to meet customer demands depend in part on our ability to obtain timely deliveries of parts from our suppliers and contract manufacturers.
-We may experience a shortage of certain component parts as a result of our own manufacturing issues, manufacturing issues at our suppliers or contract manufacturers, capacity problems experienced by our suppliers or contract manufacturers, or strong demand in the industry for those parts, especially if the economy grows.
+We may experience a shortage of certain component parts as a result of our own manufacturing issues, manufacturing issues at our suppliers or contract manufacturers, capacity problems experienced by our suppliers or contract manufacturers, or strong demand in the industry for those parts, especially if there is growth in the overall economy.
 If there is growth in the economy, such growth is likely to create greater pressures on us and our suppliers to accurately project overall component demand and component demands within specific product categories and to establish optimal component levels.
-If shortages or delays persist, the price of these components may increase, or the components may not be available at all, and we may also encounter shortages if we do not accurately anticipate our needs.
+If shortages or delays persist, the price of these components may increase, or the components may not be available at all.

+We may also encounter shortages if we do not accurately anticipate our needs.
 We may not be able to secure enough components at reasonable prices or of acceptable quality to build new products in a timely manner in the quantities or configurations needed.
-Accordingly, our revenues and gross margins could suffer until other sources can be developed.
-Our operating results would also be adversely affected if, anticipating greater demand than actually develops, we commit to the purchase of more components than we need.
-There can be no assurance that we will not encounter these problems in the future.
-Although in many cases we use standard parts and components for our products, certain components are presently available only from a single source or limited sources.
-We may not be able to diversify sources in a timely manner, which could harm our ability to deliver products to customers and seriously impact present and future sales.
+Accordingly, our revenues and gross margins could be materially and adversely affected until other sources can be developed.

+In addition, our operating results could be materially and adversely affected if we anticipate greater demand than actually develops and we commit to the purchase more components than we actually require.